sawnaytharpoe02/veterinary_clinic/README.md

 **## Description**

-This project is a simple veterinary clinic management system built with React JS, Redux, and a JSON server.
-It provides essential CRUD (Create, Read, Update, Delete) functionalities for patient records, along with features for searching, filtering, and pagination.
+This project is a streamlined veterinary clinic application built with React JS, Redux, and a JSON server.
+It provides essential features for managing patient records on a single, user-friendly page.

 **## Tech Stack**